DevMountain/react-intro-class/README.md

 ## Setup

 * `Fork` and `clone` this repository and then `cd` into it.
-* Run `npm install` in root directory
+* Run `npm install` in the root directory.
-* If you don't have create-react-app installed do so by running `sudo npm install -g create-react-app`
+* If you don't have `create-react-app` installed, do so by running `sudo npm install -g create-react-app`.
-* Run `create-react-app app` -> This will make a folder for you called app
+* Run `create-react-app app`in the root directory. ( This will create a folder called app )
-* Open the newly created `app` folder in your editor, it's time to code!
+* Open the newly created `app` folder in your editor.

 ## Step 1